qsnake/gpaw/doc/install/installationguide.rst

 ``<my-directory>/bin`` should be added to PATH.
 Alternatively, the full pathname ``<my-directory>/bin/gpaw-python`` can be used when executing parallel runs.

-Instructions for running parallel calculations can be found in the :ref:`user manual <manual#parallel-calculations>`.
+Instructions for running parallel calculations can be found in the :ref:`user manual <manual_parallel_calculations>`.